 The Dissertation Advisor serves as the Chair of a student's Dissertation Committee and directs student's research on a day-to-day basis.
-To be a Dissertation Advisor, a faculty member must meet several requirements, some of which are:
+To be a Dissertation Advisor, a faculty member must be a Program Faculty member for CS Ph.D.
+Program.